divyasirobhushanam-commits/Microwatt-extension/README.md

 ---

 ## Problem Statement
+Current lightweight CPUs (like Microwatt) do not support low-precision FP8/INT8 arithmetic natively, limiting their usefulness in AI/ML workloads.

+The goal of this project is to:
-Design and implement **scalar-only extensions** to Power ISA in the Microwatt core, supporting INT8 and FP8 arithmetic operations (ADD, SUB, MUL, MAC, and INT8 dot-products/accumulations).
+- Design and implement **scalar-only extensions** to the Power ISA in Microwatt.
+- Support INT8 and FP8 arithmetic operations (ADD, SUB, MUL, MAC, DOT).
-The project will provide RTL testbenches and target the **SKY130 open-source process**, licensed under open hardware standards and reproducible via the **OpenFrame user area**.
+- Provide testbenches and synthesis results targeting the **SKY130 open-source process**.
+- Release as **open hardware**, reproducible under the OpenFrame user area.

 ---